Skip to content

 pip install pip-tools

-pip-compile --no-strip-extras requirements.in
+pip-compile --no-strip-extras requirements.dev.in

-pip install -r requirements.txt
+pip install -r requirements.dev.txt

 # Set up environment variables